BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I decided to rest a bit from the internship project and commited myself to doing a small WhatsApp chats analyzer.
 Got some interesting insights in one of my group.
 I used [this article](https://towardsdatascience.com/build-your-own-whatsapp-chat-analyzer-9590acca9014) to actually copy-paste the code, but also trying to understand what it means.
 I was able to understand everything, even though it wasn't easy.

 **Thoughts:** I have to be more independent while building my projects.

+### Day 20: March 26, 2020

+**Today's Progress**: Today I revised "my" project and understood it a bit better.
+Also I tried to use regex to extract all emojis.
+Somehow it worked, but I'd like to count them.

+**Thoughts:** From tomorrow I'll try to write my own functions, maybe doing a guided project on Dataquest.